 8. Separate Accounting (Multiple Beneficiaries).
 Our policies may permit separate accounting to be applied to your IRA for the benefit of your beneficiaries.
 If permitted, separate accounting must be applied in accordance with Treasury Regulations.
 If there are multiple beneficiaries, a beneficiary is considered the only beneficiary of their share of the IRA assets if separate accounting applies.
-If separate accounting applies, the rules above apply based on the type of beneficiary (i.e., designated beneficiary, eligible designated beneficiary, not a designated beneficiary).
+If separate accounting applies, the rules above apply based on the type of beneficiary (i.e., designated beneficiary).